hellohaptik/docs_haptik/docs/other/supportbot.md

 - **Bot link or Chat Link**

-- **Date and Time**: You can mention the date and time of issue you are currently facing
+- **Date and Time**: You can mention the date and time of the issue you are currently facing

 Once you have provided the above details, you will receive a confirmation message about the ticket on the IVA.